ZhangGe6/how-to-optimize-playground/x86/x86_float_gemm/readme.md

     - MMult_optim7_3 (~ 38 GFLOPs)

   - How it works
     - FMA instruction set is an extension to the 128 and 256-bit Streaming SIMD Extensions instructions in the x86 microprocessor instruction set.
 While using FMA, A single instruction reads three operands, multiplies two operands and adds the third to the product, and writes the sum in the result operand.
 Hence, the two floating-point instructions (multiplication and addition) would be replaced by one, so the speed is increased.
-In addition, higher precision is achieved because only one rounding is applied when doing floating-point computation.
+In addition, higher precision is achieved because only one rounding is applied when doing  the floating-point computation.
     - Some helpful materials: [doc](https://course.ccs.neu.edu/cs3650/ssl/TEXT-CD/Content/COD3e/InMoreDepth/IMD3-The-PowerPCs-Multiply-Add-Instruction.pdf), [Wikipedia](https://en.wikipedia.org/wiki/Multiply–accumulate_operation), [Quora](https://www.quora.com/How-does-Fused-Multiply-Add-FMA-work-and-what-is-its-importance-in-computing)

 - :rocket: **use cache blocking**.
 [MMult_optim8_x](./src/MMult_optim8.c)